-Certain pronouncements were issued by the International Accounting Standards Board ("IASB") or the IFRS Interpretations Committee ("IFRIC") that are mandatory for accounting periods commencing on or after January 1, 2024.
-Many are not applicable or do not have a significant impact to the Company and have been excluded.
-The following have not yet been adopted
+Certain pronouncements were issued by the IASB or the IFRS Interpretations Committee that are mandatory for accounting periods commencing on or after January 1, 2025.
+Many are not applicable or do not have a significant impact to the Company and have therefore not been summarised in these interim financial statements..
+The following have standard has not yet been adopted.